-In November of 1965, Carroll Shelby’s Hi-Performance Motors sold 3130 to Jack Markell, of Beverly Hills, CA. During his ownership the color was changed from black to red and side pipes were added.
+In November of 1965, Carroll Shelby’s Hi-Performance Motors sold 3130 to Jack Markell, of Beverly Hills, CA. During his ownership side pipes were added and it was painted red.
 In 1970 it was sold to Darrell Bassani (of Bassani exhaust systems), Anaheim, CA, with 20K miles on it.
 Darrell drove it about four thousand miles then parked it around 1974 with 24K miles.
 It would sit, hidden out of sight from the Cobra world for the next 36 years.

 I always liked the look and rarity of the narrow hip cars and when I learned about this two-owner car that had been sitting for 36 years, I immediately contacted Darrell and made a deal to buy the car.
 For it’s first trip out of CA, it was shipped to Ford experts Dickie and Matt Dills in GA to bring it back to life.
 Although it had endured years of benign neglect, we found it had many good qualities.
 No roll bar, hood scoop, or more importantly in the case of a narrow hip car, no flared fenders were ever added.
 The numbers are in the correct places.
-There had been some minor bodywork on the nose and oil cooler scoop, but the radiator and windshield are still original, so whatever happened wasn’t serious.
+There had been some bodywork on the nose and oil cooler scoop, but the radiator and windshield are still original, so whatever happened wasn’t serious.
 The door fit and all the wheel arches are great, never damaged or changed.
 The frame was checked on modern equipment in a shop that built frames for the Elliots and was dead on straight.
-The dash is unmolested and the leather seats are original; the driver’s side was torn but repairable (they were restored and saved, but new covers used).
+The dash is unmolested.
 It was gently stripped of it’s red paint and changed back to black and back to under-car exhausts.
 We are making every effort to preserve it and bring it back to the most correct and original condition possible.

-All the numbers are correct and dated from the fall of 1964, block, heads, carbs, intake, water pump, transmission, etc, – all as they should be for a narrow hip car.
+The numbers are dated from the fall of 1964, block, carbs, intake, water pump, transmission, etc, – all as they should be for a narrow hip car.
 Original markings were still on the driveline components and have been saved or replicated just as they came from Shelby.
 It has all the things a Cobra should have, but are usually missing; five original Sunburst wheels, owner’s manual, tool kit, Shelley LJ22 jack and jack handles, grease gun, side curtains, top and top bows, and tonneau.
 In the trunk is an NOS Goodyear 8.15 spare.

 According to the Shelby Registry, six narrow hip cars were painted black.
 Only fifteen or sixteen of the original 32 cars still have their original rear fender shape, and of these only three are black.